 The Barrett CTI is home to Humber’s Advanced Manufacturing Skills Consortium, a group of eight leading industry partners who are working with the college to train students and employees of Canadian companies.
-Consortium members include Cimetrix Solutions, a Division of Javelin; Cisco Canada; DMG MORI Canada Inc.; Festo Didactic; KUKA Canada Inc.; Rockwell Automation; SEW-EURODRIVE, and SICK Sensor Intelligence.
+Consortium members include Javelin Technologies Inc. (formerly Cimetrix Solutions); Cisco Canada; DMG MORI Canada Inc.; Festo Didactic; KUKA Canada Inc.; Rockwell Automation; SEW-EURODRIVE, and SICK Sensor Intelligence.

 The consortium will integrate new learning pathways and opportunities for students, faculty, and industry experts to work together on the latest technology to solve real-world business challenges.

 Developing partnerships is a key strategy to making the Barrett CTI sustainable and successful.

 The Barrett CTI includes specialized facilities for corporate training and encourages collaboration in applied research and innovation.
 Custom training will help teach the skills to work effectively with collaborative robots and other advanced technologies.
 The Barrett CTI also features a digital visualization room, interactive makerspaces and technology zones.
 A complete list of the spaces within the Barrett CTI can be found on the Labs and Rooms page.